hyperledger/anoncreds-spec/spec/terminology.md

 [[def: Holder, Holders, holder, holders, prover, Prover]]

-~ A holder, also known as an identity holder and prover, is an entity that is in possession of a [[ref: credential]].
-In many use cases, the holder is also the identity [[ref: subject]].
-A holder can interact with an issuer to obtain anonymous credentials.
-It can also derive information from anonymous credentials that can be presented to a [[ref: verifier]] to gain access to goods and services.
-A prover is a synonym for holder that is often used in a holder-[[ref: verifier]] interaction.
-In this specification, we only use the term "holder", however the underlying implementations use "prover" in code.
+~ In this specification, the holder is a software component (agent) used by an entity (person, organization, etc.) in possession of [[ref: credentials]] issued to them.
+Where "holder" is used in the specification we mean the software component.
+In some places where required, we clearly refer to an entity using holder software as separate from the holder software component.
+Holders interact with [[ref: issuers]] to obtain [[ref: credentials]], and derive [[ref: presentations]] from the [[ref: credentials]] they hold.

 [[def: Issuer, Issuers, issuer, issuers]]